About Vessel Traffic Services

 Along the coast VTS services are provided 24 h/day throughout the year.
 There may be operational interruptions due to technical problems or an unexpected shortage of personnel.
 Information about the interruptions is given as navigational or local warnings.
 Saimaa VTS only provides services during its period of operations.
 The period of operations is largely equivalent to the opening hours of the Saimaa Canal, but Fintraffic VTS will provide information about when the operational period begins and ends.

 To improve safety and to create a consistent maritime situational awareness, English is used as the primary communication language in the VTS areas along the Finnish coast.
-As required, vessel traffic services are provided also in Finnish, Swedish and English.
+As required, vessel traffic service is also provided in Finnish and Swedish.

 Information is given to all vessels whenever necessary, at set intervals, when they report or when a vessel so requests.
 The information to vessels comprises matters which affect the vessels’ safe and smooth navigation.
-Examples of such information are other vessels in the VTS area, circumstances as well as the condition of the aids to navigation and fairways.
-The VTS monitors the vessel movements and when necessary informs vessels about any dangers threatening them.
-The service Information is provided in all fairway sections in VTS Areas.
+Such information includes, among other things, traffic in the VTS area, weather conditions, pilotage, icebreaking, towage, and port operations, as well as information on the status of navigational aids and fairways.
+VTS monitors the movement of vessels and, if necessary, provides information to the vessel about a developing unsafe situation.

-Navigational assistance can be given to identified vessels on request or when deemed necessary by the VTS.
-Navigational assistance is only advisory and normative; the master of the vessel is still responsible for the manoeuvring of the vessel.
-Navigational assistance may include information about the vessel’s position and bearings/courses over ground to for example the fairway centre line or the pilot boarding place.
+Navigational assistance may include information about the vessel’s position and bearings/courses over ground to for example the fairway centre line or the pilot boarding position.
 Bearings or COG’s can also be given so that vessels can pass navigational hazards, for example shoals, at a safe distance.
-The information provided is based on the data received from the radar or the AIS system used in the VTS centre.
-Navigational assistance is provided in the VTS areas along the coast at open sea, from the open sea to the vicinity of pilot boarding places and outer anchorages.

 Vessel traffic is organized in order to improve traffic flow and safety.
-To organize traffic, there are areas within the VTS areas with permanent meeting and overtaking prohibition.
-In addition, traffic can be separated in the permanent overtaking and meeting prohibition areas as well as near the pilot boarding places, considering the traffic situation and weather conditions.
+Methods of organization include, among others, permanent meeting and overtaking prohibition areas, departure procedures for ports, and traffic organization based on time or distance.
 The aim is to prevent dangerous meeting and overtaking situations and congestion.